rainlanguage/arb-bot/README.md

 # trace/spans service name, defaults to "arb-bot" if not set
 TRACER_SERVICE_NAME=""

+# The amount of retries for the same order in sorouter mode, max is 3, default is 1
+RETRIES=1
 ```
 If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.